remorses/mongoke/docs/configuration.md

 ### expression
 python expression that can evaluate to true if you want to give user access to the type, expression is evaluated in python and has access to
 - x: the current document, available only if using when=after
-- jwt: the user jwt payload, can contain whatever you put inside it, by default extracted from the Authorization header and not verified, read more here.
+- jwt: the user jwt payload, can contain whatever you put inside it, by default extracted from the Authorization header and not verified.

 ### excluded
 By default the guards give access to all the document fields, you can limit the fileds you give access to by putting them inside `exclude`.